Bhairabi Temple, Nuwakot: History

-The temple was built around Nepal's first king Prithvi Narayan Shah's reign.
-The April 2015 Nepal earthquake devastated the Bhairabi Temple and it was restored in August 2020.
+The original date of establishment of the temple is reported differently by various authors.
+Some source mentions that the temple was built in 1783 by Jagat Jaya Malla or Gagjaya Malla.
+Other sources mentions that the temple was built around Nepal's first king Prithvi Narayan Shah's reign.

 In 1793, Bahadur Shah installed a copper plate declaring Nepal's victory in the First Sino-Nepalese War at the temple.
+The weapons seized in that war was stored on the second story of the temple.